ShubhangiSinghal18/Animated-Frontend/README.md

 # 🎮 Animated Gaming Website

 An immersive and design-forward website that blends motion, geometry, and storytelling into a seamless browsing experience.
-Featuring scroll-based animations, dynamic visual transitions, interactive 3D effects, and embedded video — all crafted for a completely responsive and modern user interface.
+Featuring scroll-based animations, dynamic visual transitions, interactive 3D effects, and embedded video — all crafted for a completely responsive and modern user interface that performs smoothly across iOS, Android, Windows, and macOS devices.

 [**Check it out here**](https://animated-frontend-eta.vercel.app/)